erkundanec/erkundanec.github.io/_posts/2021-06-26-intro-to-jabref.md

 ---

 # Jabref: A reference manager
 [Jabref](https://www.jabref.org/) is a free reference manager which collects and organizes your reference for you.
-You can directly dowload the latest version from the [link](https://www.jabref.org/#download).
+You can directly download the latest version of Jabref from [here](https://www.jabref.org/#download).

 Jabref is available for MacOS, Linux, and Windows.